 I noticed two things right away: first, the bad mood, then the bruises.

 I can spot the kid who smokes weed on the internet for attention, the one who revels in his shameless exhibition of wasted potential.
 I can point out to you the misfit who eats lunch facing the wall everyday.
 His days are long and lonely, I bet.
 I know all about the promiscuous ones, the boys and the girls, who are both oversexed and way under-supervised.
 Their parents would never believe the number of nudes their child has sent and received over Snapchat.
 I watch the rich kids with the expensive cars unintentionally look down their noses at the others around them.
-They don’t mean to be snobs but they have real goals and they know they’re going places.
+They don’t mean to be snobs but they have big goals, lots of resources, and they know they’re going places.
 And I know who the Fighters are.
 The Fighters are my favorite.
 They’re the ones who always look like they had a really long night.
 They’re kind of special but no one thinks about them much.
 They keep a low profile.

 Jacob showed up to 6th period bleeding from his cheek and winked at me when I assured him I knew he didn’t run into a locker.
 I saw his fight later that night on YouTube.
 He did it to win $20 and it wasn’t the first time.
 He called me from jail a few years later.
 It was Christmas Eve and he didn’t have any family so he wished me and my husband a Merry Christmas from a pay phone at a correctional facility in South Florida.
 He was serving time for battery on a police officer.